Technical Architecture — DCP at Global Scale¶

 This is not part of the protocol; it is a tool for operators.

-A government can use only spec + sdk-python and nothing else.
-Or deploy the full stack.
-No vendor lock-in, no central dependency.
+A government can use only spec/ + a single SDK from its preferred registry and nothing else.
+Or deploy the full stack via Docker/Fly.io.
+No vendor lock-in; no central dependency.

 Executive summary for a government¶